 We are happy to inform you we have promoted two long-time staff members.
 Sandra Bourgon has been with CAPA for more than 10 years.
 We are happy to announce she has been promoted to Director of Operations – CAPA, and Director of Certifications, PACCC.
 We would also like to congratulate Kristy Corrente, has been promoted to Manager, Advocacy and Stakeholder Relations – East Canada after nine years of service.

-Joining the team is Marina Banister located in Edmonton, Alberta, in the role of Manager, Advocacy and Stakeholder Relations – West Canada.
-Alexis Gunawardena has joined us as our Events and Social Media Coordinator.
-Please join us in congratulating Kristy and Sandra on their promotions and welcoming Alexis and Marina to the CAPA team!
+Joining the team is Marina Banister located in Vancouver, British Columbia, in the role of Manager, Advocacy and Stakeholder Relations – West Canada.
+Olivia Onuk has joined us as our Manager, Events and Social Media.
+Please join us in congratulating Kristy and Sandra on their promotions and welcoming Olivia and Marina to the CAPA team!

 Our Executive Director, Patrick Nelson sits down with CAPA’s Ontario Director, Sahand Ensafi and Alberta Director, Kirsten Luomala to discuss PAs’ role in Canada’s health care system pre- and post-regulation.